Random walks on Baumslag-Solitar groups: Introduction

-For any two non-zero integers $p$ and $q$ the Baumslag--Solitar group $\BS(p,q)$ is given by the presentation $\BS(p,q)=\pres{a,b}{ab^{p}a^{-1}=b^{q}}$.
-These groups were introduced by Baumslag and Solitar in \cite{bs-1962}, who identified $\BS(2,3)$ as the first example of a two-generator one-relator non-Hopfian group and thus answered a question by B. H. Neumann, see \cite{neumann-1954}.
-Later on, it was shown that $\BS(p,q)$ is Hopfian if and only if $|p|=1$ or $|q|=1$ or $\mathcal{P}(p)=\mathcal{P}(q)$, where $\mathcal{P}(x)$ denotes the set of prime divisors of $x$, see \cite{bs-1962} and \cite{meskin-1972}.

-After reviewing some fundamental properties of Baumslag--Solitar groups, we shall consider random walks on these groups.
-Such a random walk is constructed as follows.
-First, we choose a probability measure $\mu$ on $\BS(p,q)$ such that the support of $\mu$ generates $\BS(p,q)$ as a semigroup.
-Then, the random walk starts at the identity element and proceeds with independent $\mu$-distributed increments each of which is multiplied from the right to the current state.
+For any two non-zero integers $p$ and $q$ the Baumslag--Solitar group $\BS(p,q)$ is given by the presentation $\BS(p,q)=\pres{a,b}{ab^{p}=b^{q}a}$.
+These groups were introduced by Baumslag and Solitar in \cite{bs-1962}, who identified $\BS(2,3)$ as the first example of a two-generator one-relator non-Hopfian group.
+We consider random walks on $\BS(p,q)$.
+Each of them is driven by a probability measure $\mu$ whose support generates $\BS(p,q)$ as a semigroup.
+The random walk starts at the identity element and proceeds with independent $\mu$-distributed increments $X_{1},X_{2},\dotsc$ being multiplied from the right to the current state.

 The Poisson--Furstenberg boundary was introduced by Furstenberg in \cite{furstenberg-1963} and \cite{furstenberg-1971}.
-It is a probabilistic model for the long-time behaviour of the random walk, and simultaneously provides a way to represent all bounded harmonic functions on the state space.
-In the early 1990s, Kaimanovich considered random walks on $\BS(1,2)$.
-Under the assumption of finite first moment, he identified their Poisson--Furstenberg boundary geometrically, see \cite[Theorem~5.1]{kaimanovich-1991}.
-In particular, he showed that the latter is trivial if the random walk has no vertical drift.
+It is a probabilistic model for the long-time behaviour of the random walk and simultaneously provides a way to represent all bounded harmonic functions on the state space.
+In \cite[Theorem~5.1]{kaimanovich-1991}, Kaimanovich considered random walks on $\BS(1,2)$.
+Under the assumption of finite first moment, he identified their Poisson--Furstenberg boundary geometrically.
+In particular, he showed that the latter is trivial if the random walk has no vertical drift, i.\,e.~the expected exponent sum of the increments with respect to the generator $a$ is equal to zero.

-For random walks on non-amenable groups the situation is different because their Poisson--Furstenberg boundary can never be trivial.
-This motivates the present paper, in which we study random walks on non-amenable Baumslag--Solitar groups and their Poisson--Furstenberg boundary.